ritakalach/atla-sentiment-analysis/README.md

 # Using Sentiment Analysis to Visualize Character Arcs in Avatar: The Last Airbender
 End-to-end data science project in Python.
-How-to tutorial on: 1) data scraping, 2) sentiment analysis, 3) and data visualization.
+How-to: 1) data scraping, 2) sentiment analysis, 3) and data visualization.

 # Motivation and project description
 I was curious to see if sentiment scores could be used to visualize character arcs.
-If so, could sentiment analysis be used to help writers evaluate character development in their work?
+If so, could sentiment analysis help writers evaluate character development in their work?

 For this project, I analyzed one of my favorite TV shows, *Avatar: The Last Airbender (ATLA).*